Shuten-dōji: Infiltration

 Just before reaching the lair, Raikō's group encounters the hostage working as laundress, who becomes their informant.
 Here, she is not an old woman as in the old text, but a 17 or 18-year-old daughter of a courtier.
 She reveals that the lair which is called Iron Palace (Kurogane no gosho, 鐵の御所) lies inside the Demon's Cavern (Oni no iwaya 鬼の岩屋), and forewarns the group about the four ogres who are Shutendōji's lieutenants.(cf. §Subordinates).

 As in the oldest text, Raikō's party pretending to be yamabushi ascetics gains entry at Shuten-dōji's dwelling-place.
-Raikō disarms the ogre's suspicion by explaining that they, as yamabushi, follow the ways of En no Gyōja, whom he says was compassionate and hospital towards demons.
+Raikō disarms the ogre's suspicion by explaining that they, as yamabushi, follow the ways of En no Gyōja, whom he says was compassionate and hospitable towards demons.
 The warriors drink up the blood sake and heartily eat the human flesh in order to gain further confidence.
 At the height of the drunken revelry, Raikō offers Shuten-dōji the divine sake poisonous to demons.
 Shuten-dōji begins to tell his life story (he is originally from Echigo Province according to this text), and also recounts how his henchman Ibaraki-dōji lost an arm in an encounter with Tsuna, one of Raikō's men.

 As in the older text, the warriors equip their hidden armor and swords and raid Shuten-dōji in his sleeping chamber.
 The three gods have arrived to help and chain the ogre's limbs to the pillars.
-As Raikō positions himself with his sword Chisui (or "Bloodsucker") in hand, the ogre faults the warrior for his sneaky underhanded tactics, exclaiming: "How sad, you-priests!
+As Raikō positions himself with his sword Chisui (or "Bloodsucker") in hand, the ogre faults the warrior for his sneaky underhanded tactics, exclaiming: "How sad, you priests!
 You said you do not lie.
 There is nothing false in the words of demons".

 The warriors attack with their swords and sever Shuten-dōji's head, but as in the older text, the detached head attempts to get a bite at Raikō, and the hero is protected by two helmets stacked on his head: his Lion King helmet on top the hobnailed helmet (hoshi kabuto) given him by the gods.
 Subsequently, Ibaraki-dōji and Watanabe no Tsuna engage in a prolonged fight and while they grappled, Raikō decapitated Ibaraki-dōji.
 The female prisoners are liberated and the warriors return triumphant.